tseli0s/nvdialog/README.md

 ## GNU/Linux
 Since there are well over 1000 distributions, there is no specific distribution requirement.
 However, your system must have these installed:
-- Gtk 3 or `libadwaita` + Gtk4, the latest releases of each.
+- Gtk 3 (3.18 or later) or `libadwaita` + Gtk4, the latest releases of each.
-- A modern version of `glibc`, preferably 2.33 or newer.
 - Linux kernel 2.6 or newer (All modern distros include at least 4.x kernels so nothing to worry here).
 - X11 or Wayland as the display server.
 Mir is not supported.
+Note that Wayland is more hardened that X11 and some planned features cannot be introduced to it reliably.

 Common distros officially supported:
 | Distro | Version |